-The documentation of angels has never been a unique or
+The documentation of angels has never been

-have largely lost their celestial status.
+times, angels have largely lost their celestial status.

 The angel however, is still considered as a celestial entity